1. IEEE Signal Processing Magazine

 10 years of news and resources for members of the IEEE Signal Processing Society

-The emphasis of the AASP TC activities in these months has been placed on preparation of ICASSP 2012.
+AASP TC members and voluntary reviewers have been busy reviewing papers submitted to ICASSP 2013 to be held in May in Vancouver, Canada.
 ICASSP is the world’s largest and most comprehensive technical conference focused on signal processing and its applications with world-class speakers, tutorials, exhibits, and over 120 lecture and poster sessions.
-Malcolm Slaney, the review subcommittee chair, has devoted himself to review coordination of 282 submissions in a short time, not to mention the contributions by AASP TC members.
-Michael Brandstein, Simon Doclo, Tomas Gänsler, Jürgen Herre, Shoji Makino, Tomohiro Nakatani, Gäel Richard, Hiroshi Sawada, and Paris Smagradis helped Malcolm assign reviewers as area chairs who are responsible for their fields of expertise.
-AASP TC finally accepted 137 papers for presentation at poster and lecture sessions.
-The AASP TC Chair, Akihiko (Ken) Sugiyama, has been playing an unrivaled role as a Technical Program Co-chair for ICASSP2012.
+Malcolm Slaney, the Review Subcommittee Chair, has spent lots of time on review coordination of 348 submissions in a short time, not to mention the contributions by AASP TC members.
+Michael Brandstein, Simon Doclo, Tomas Gänsler, Shoji Makino, Tomohiro Nakatani, Gäel Richard, Hiroshi Sawada, Paris Smagradis, and Akihiko (Ken) Sugiyama helped Malcolm assign reviewers as area chairs who are responsible for their fields of expertise.
+The number of submissions to the AASP area was increased by 23% compared to last year and marked a record high, demonstrating that AASP is a popular and growing area.

 |Call for Nominations: IEEE Technical Field Awards||15 January 2021|

 |Call for Officer Nominations: President-Elect and Vice President-Technical Directions||19 February 2021|

 |Call for Nominations: Chief Editor, SigPort and Chief Editor, Resource Center||5 April 2021|

 © Copyright 2021 IEEE – All rights reserved.
 Use of this website signifies your agreement to the IEEE Terms and Conditions.

 A not-for-profit organization, IEEE is the world's largest technical professional organization dedicated to advancing technology for the benefit of humanity.